Assigning user permissions quick start guide

 These steps add a local user.
 You can also import users and groups from an external directory, so you don’t have to recreate users one at a time.

-- On the Access Control page, click Users.
+- In the PE console, click Users.

 - In the Full name field, type in a user name.